-- Reproducibility: Not only in the code, but also in the report, do include complete details about each algorithm you tried, e.g. what lambda values you used for ridge regression? - Baselines: Give clear experimental evidence: It is crucial to always report relative differences in the evaluation metrics, that is with and without the element you study, and to include several properly implemented baseline algorithms as a comparison to your approach.
+- Reproducibility: Not only in the code, but also in the report, do include complete details about each algorithm you tried, e.g. what lambda values you used for ridge regression? - Baselines: Give clear experimental evidence: It is crucial to report relative differences in the evaluation metrics, that is, with and without the element you study.
+Compare your approach to several properly implemented baseline algorithms.